Zionism vs. Democracy

 This context explains what happened; it does not justify it.
 Nothing can.
 Strangely, however, the Israeli government holds that this self-evident moral principle can work in reverse according to who it is applied to.
 Nothing can justify the October 7th, 2023 massacre, yet the event of that day justifies everything in Gaza.

 How can the universality of moral values be enforced in polar opposite ways?
-Quite simply because, as Israeli Defense Minister Yoav Gallant said at the outset of Gaza’s destruction, Israelis are facing “human animals.”
-The classic excuse for genocide indeed, which in the present occurrence makes a duty to coordinate the shelling of an entire civilian population (including in designated “safe zones”) with their deprivation of food, fuel, water, and electricity.
-More than direct killings, starvation added to the spread of diseases due to the destruction of all sanitary infrastructure will surely “finish the job.”
-This expression used by the present Israeli government refers to the ethnic cleansing of approximately 750,000 Palestinian Arabs in the wake of the creation of the state of Israel in 1948.
-There is no doubt that the job is presently done with great enthusiasm when watching the sick videos casually shared by Israeli soldiers on social media.
+Quite simply because, as the then Israeli Defense Minister, Yoav Gallant, said at the outset of Gaza’s destruction, Israelis are facing “human animals.”
+The classic excuse for genocide indeed, which in the present occurrence leads to coordinating the shelling of an entire civilian population (including in designated “safe zones”) with their deprivation of food, fuel, water, and electricity.
+More than direct killings, starvation, added to the spread of diseases due to the destruction of all sanitary infrastructure, will surely “finish the job.”
+Used by the present Israeli government, this expression refers to the ethnic cleansing of approximately 750,000 Palestinians that took place following the creation of the state of Israel in 1948.
+When watching the sick videos casually shared on social media by Israeli soldiers today, there is no doubt that the enthusiasm for the job is as high as ever.

 Israel's President Yitzhak Herzog saying "It is an entire nation who are responsible.
 This rhetoric about civilians supposedly not being involved is absolutely untrue (...) and we will fight until we break their back."

-The obscenity of trying to justify the unjustifiable when it comes to Palestinian lives also leads Israeli officials to forget that logic does not take sides.
+Likely caused by deep ideological brainwashing, the moral depravity displayed by Israeli officials trying to justify the unjustifiable when it comes to Palestinian lives ignores even the bounds of logic.
 If the assumption is that there are no innocent Palestinians, as President Herzog sternly stated, why should there be innocent Israelis in the eyes of Palestinians?
-Wouldn’t the same type of hallucinated conclusion find that much more apparent legitimacy in what has been done to them for decades in the Israelis’ name?
-As for Hamas, Israelis can hardly lament today that the organization fails the most basic principles of morality when their government has maintained for 17 years an avowed policy of indiscriminate violence against all Palestinians in Gaza.
+Wouldn’t the same type of hallucinated conclusion find even more apparent legitimacy in what has been done to them for decades in the Israelis’ name?
+As for Hamas, how can one lament after 10/07/2023 that the organization failed the most basic principles of morality when the Israeli government had maintained an entire population of 2.3 million people for 17 years, by then, at the mercy of its wrath under a state of humiliating deprivation?
+Logic does not take sides.

 Fatalities Injuries